saltastroops/fastapi-generic-permissions/README.md

 ## Example

-A complete working example can be found in the file `example.py`, which is located in the project;'s root directory.
-Note you need `uvicorn`, which is not installed automatically when installing `fastapi-generic-permissions`.
+A complete working example can be found in the file `example.py`, which is located in the project's root directory.
+(This file is not included when you install `fastapi-generic-permissions`.)
+Note you need `uvicorn` to run it, which is not installed automatically when installing `fastapi-generic-permissions`.
 You can install it as follows.

 ```shell
 pip install uvicorn
 ```

-You can then run the script in `example.py`.
+You can then launch the server in `example.py`.

 ```shell
 python example.py
 ```

-This launches a server which provides a GET endpoint `/users/{id}` and a POST endpoint `/cook`.
-You can use `curl` to test this example API.
+The server provides a GET endpoint `/users/{id}` and a POST endpoint `/cook`.
+You can use `curl` to test these endpoints.
 Here are two examples of successful requests.

 ```shell
 curl -i "http://localhost:8000/users/1?user_id=1"
 curl -i -X POST "http://localhost:8000/cook?user_id=2"
 ```

-The following two examples show requests that fails because of pernission checking.
+The following two examples show requests that fails because of permission checking.

 ```shell
 curl -i "http://localhost:8000/users/1?user_id=2"